oliviahanks/Movies/README.md

 Repository Overview
 -------------------
 Welcome to our Disney Movie Analysis repository!
 This project assists in scraping movie data from movie rating websites, specifically IMDB and Rotten Tomatoes, and making it into a clean and usable dataframe.
 This information is then used to analyze the factors that influence movie scores, view trends over time, and compare ratings between IMDB and Rotten Tomatoes.
-For a short demonstration on how to use our functions, reference the demo.ipynb file in the project folder.
+For a short demonstration on how to use our functions, reference the demo.ipynb file.
 To view our application of these functions to Disney movies and a more complete analysis, reference the analysis.ipynb file in the project folder.

 Installation and updating